Skip to content

 A BDM might not have any of the 7 prerequisite permissions, meaning that they can only be granted permissions in the table that are not dependent on other permissions identified above.

-Notes and tasks are often used by people that do not have edit rights on application, like a funding specialist or an auditor.
+Notes and tasks are often used by people that do not have edit rights on applications, like a funding specialist or an auditor.
 These permissions are decoupled from edit rights so you can assign these permissions to users you do not want editing applications.

 Note: If you are going to assign a user any of the View/Search application permissions, you should also assign the corresponding pipeline permissions (list).